 The quad-core processor can run circles around the competition.
 Though, there is a limitation.
 The reason you do not see quad-core Intel Core i7 processors in these tablets is the dissipation of heat.
 To counterbalance the heat, VAIO installed three fans.
-In order to prevent these fans from making the machine incredibly loud, the designers created a setup of fans using rotational speeds and blades that are designed to help cancel out the noise.
+In order to prevent these fans from making the machine incredibly loud when uploading large pictures on sites like Wallpics, the designers created a setup of fans using rotational speeds and blades that are designed to help cancel out the noise.

 As is becoming the standard for these convertible PCs, the Canvas has a solid state drive.
 This speeds up load times.
 While the core system features a 256GB solid state drive, there are a few other hard drive and memory options.
 This includes a 512GB SSD with 16GB of memory and a 1TB SSD with 16GB memory.